skx/rss2hook/README.md

       --data '{"username":"xyz","password":"xyz"}' \
       http://localhost:8080/

-Finally you'd use the [sample.cfg](sample.cfg) file to POST to this server by launching the application:
+The [sample.cfg](sample.cfg) file will POST to this end-point so you can see how things work:

     $ rss2hook --config=sample.cfg

 ## Feedback?